 I work on real-time continuous bioacoustic monitoring of ecosystems.
 This has included developing and deploying robust acoustic monitoring units to the field, and interpreting the time series data to quantify the biodiversity of a region.

-The system will initially be deployed in the Stability of Altered Forest Ecosystems (SAFE) Project, located in the tropical rainforests of Borneo, to understand the effect of changing land use upon local wildlife.
+A network of these sensors is deployed in the Stability of Altered Forest Ecosystems (SAFE) Project, located in the tropical rainforests of Borneo, to help understand the effect of changing land use upon local wildlife.
 You can listen to audio from our acoustic monitoring network at the SAFE Acoustics website.